Scrumpis/iwgc-circos/README.md

 ## Example:
-The below Circos plot illustrates [all tracks](https://github.com/Scrumpis/iwgc-circos/tree/main/examples/all-tracks), except LTR dating and links, producable by iwgc_circos_tracks.sh using the IWGC _Avena fatua_ genome assembly.
-Tracks can be removed and reordered using the provided iwgc_circos.conf file as a template.
+The below Circos plot illustrates all tracks producable by iwgc_circos_tracks.sh.
 All values are normalized and gene density is square-root transformed and repeat density is power three transformed for automation and visualiztion purposes.
 - a.
 Karyotype illustrating chromosomes, chromosome position, and telomere presense (distal grey boxes)
 - b.
 Gene density, more blue is more gene rich, more yellow is less gene rich
 - c.
 Repeat density, more red is more repeat rich, more yellow is less repeat rich